theaj42/presentations/Auditing_AD_Passwords/ReadMe.md

-# Find Dumbass Passwords in Your Active Directory
+# "Find Easy-to-Guess Passwords in Your Active Directory," he said.

 ## "It'll be fun," he said.